![]() |

 Buteo ridgwayi

-have once been widespread throughout the island, and certainly it was more common
+have once been widespread throughout the island.
+Certainly it was more common

 50 to 250 birds.

-Most recent records have been in the northeastern Dominican Republic in the
+Most recent records of the Ridgway's Hawk have been in the northeastern Dominican Republic in the

 in recent years, in the southwestern Dominican Republic, in the area of the

 Sierra de Baoruco (Baoruco Mountains).
-A nest was found there in 1997.
+A nest was found in that region back in 1997.

-3 individuals were seen during the FONT Dominican Republic tour in March 2003,
+3 individual Ridgway's Hawks were seen during the FONT Dominican Republic tour in March 2003,

 in the southwestern part of the island.
-They were not far from us, as they were
+The birds were not far from us, as they were

-seen in the air circling low above a valley.
+seen one morning, in rising thermals as they circled low above a valley.

 Leptotila wellsi

 Leptotila rufaxilla.
-Has been said by some to
+The two have been said by some to be conspecific.

 Amazona v. vittata (a second subspecies on Culebra Island,